 Signs that your rash needs to be looked at by a medical professional:

-- If you have a fever or pain accompanying the rash you should get it checked out, Kroshinsky says.
+You should get it checked out, Kroshinsky said.
 It could be a sign that you have an infection or are experiencing an allergic reaction.

-- If you have a sudden spreading of bruise like lesions, it might be a symptom of vasculitis and you need to get that looked at because your clotting cells might not be working right, Kroshinsky says.
+It might be a symptom of vasculitis and you need to get that looked at because your clotting cells might not be working right, Kroshinsky explained.

-- If your rash continues unabated, you might have an infection, Kroshinsky says.
-“Some rashes start out completely benign, but then a secondary infection develops because the integrity of the skin, which is a barrier against potential pathogens, has been disrupted,” she explains.
+You might have an infection, Kroshinsky said.
+“Some rashes start out completely benign, but then a secondary infection develops because the integrity of the skin, which is a barrier against potential pathogens, has been disrupted,” she explained.
 “Signs of an infection include warmth and pain, yellow or green cloudy discharge and a bad odor.”

-- Rashes that start to blister should send you straight to the doctor’s office, unless you have good reason to suspect you’ve come in contact with poison ivy, both experts say.
+5. Rashes that start to blister should send you straight to the doctor’s office, unless you have good reason to suspect you’ve come in contact with poison ivy, both experts noted.

-- Purple spots that appear on your hands and feet could be a sign of a bacterial infection of the heart, Kroshinsky says.
+6. Purple spots that appear on your hands and feet could be a sign of a bacterial infection of the heart, Kroshinsky said.
 “You can look at the skin as a window to the inside of the body,” she explains.

-- If you develop a circular shaped rash and you’re in an area where Lyme disease is endemic, you should get it checked out, Ferris says.
+6. If you develop a circular shaped rash and you’re in an area where Lyme disease is endemic, you should get it checked out, Ferris said.

-If you’re not ready to see your doctor, Kroshinsky suggests taking a phone photo of your rash.
+If you’re not ready to see your doctor, Kroshinsky suggested taking a photo of your rash.